turalowski/i-am-still-alive/README.md

   - Today we went to hiking.
 My legs are totally fucked up
 - [x] 13.11.2022
   - I completed nvim setup.
 Now it's time to work on university projects
+- [x] 14.11.2022
+  - I was busy with university projects so I couldn't checkout
+- [x] 15.11.2022
+  - Town close to Poland-Ukrain border is bombed.
+2 people died.